dataform-co/dataform/content/docs/getting-started-tutorial/building-your-data-model.md

 priority: 1
 ---

-Now you have your Bigquery project and warehouse credentials, you’re going to set up your Dataform project using Dataform Web.
+Now you have your BigQuery project and warehouse credentials, you’re going to set up your Dataform project using Dataform Web.
 In this step you'll create a project, connect your warehouse and build out your first dataset.

 <div style="position: relative; padding-bottom: 55.93750000000001%; height: 0;"><iframe src="https://www.loom.com/embed/56df10cba03045ddbf27e3a577907876" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>